Suwper/dwm-osis/README.md

     Type=XSession
 ```

-## Now open start dwm and customize it to your liking.
+## Now start dwm and customize it to your liking.